Fed poised to attack inflation with another interest rate hike

 Two quarters of negative growth are generally considered a recession, although that is not the official criteria.

-But Fed Governor Christopher Waller said he was prepared to move even faster, with an unheard-of full point increase if inflation continued to accelerate.
+But Fed Governor Christopher Waller said he was prepared to move even faster, with an unheard-of full point increase if inflation continues to accelerate.

-Swonk said the Fed "is in uncharted waters," so "uncertainty and disagreement about the course of rate hikes is a natural consequence."

 © 2022 AFP